sangvinij/attendance-journal-admin-panel/README.md

 ```

-2. Get an authentication token by sending a POST request to the `auth/token/login/` endpoint.
+2. Get a pair of tokens by sending a POST request to the `auth/token/login/` endpoint.
 In the request body, include the following data:

 ```
 {